-    The second possible option had arrived with the invention of the internet.
+The second possible option had presented itself with the invention of the internet.
 It was to create my own internet website.
 But at the time when I began writing seriously, this was an equally forbidding prospect.
 Despite having used a computer extensively at work and frequently at home, I really knew nothing about computers outside of my own comfort zone.
 That's actually still the case, but certainly at that time I wouldn't have known where to even start.
-I didn't know my HTML from my URL, or my RSS from any other random combination of letters you cared to put together.
+I didn't know my HTML from my URL, or my RSS from any other random combination of letters you cared to join together.
 I think I have a fair command of the English language, but the language which computer geeks speak was as foreign to me as Gujarati.

 MY PROGRESS ON HUBPAGES

-Traffic, feedback, and also income, gradually escalated during that time.
+Traffic, feedback, and also income, gradually escalated during those years.
 Some other hubbers who became followers of my articles would be especially helpful.
-One member called Derdriu actually commented on every single one of my first 71 articles.
+One writer called Derdriu actually commented on every single one of my first 71 articles.
 I reciprocated, following her pages and the hubs of other active members, commenting where I felt I had something useful to say, or where I felt their hubs were especially good.
 I became familiar with the work and the areas of special interest of several dozen writers, and they became familiar with my work.
 I also began to participate in some of the forums, asking questions and answering the questions posed by other hubbers.
 I began collecting accolades awarded for various achievements on the site, and I read with enthusiasm updates from the HubPages staff.
-I was slowly but surely becoming a part of the community.
+I was slowly but surely becoming a part of the HubPages community.